 - Revolutionised sports betting;

-- Other forms of gambling available, including slots, live casinos, poker, bingo, virtual sports;
+- Other forms of gambling available, including slots, live casinos, poker, bingo, virtual sports; and

 - Esports betting available.